Hunter Biden seeks dismissal of tax, gun cases, citing decision to toss Trump's classified docs case

 Smith's team has said the Justice Department followed long-establishment precedent — for instance, the Trump-era appointment of special counsel Robert Mueller to investigate Russian election interference was upheld by courts — and has appealed Cannon's dismissal to a federal appeals court in Atlanta.

-The Biden team had raised similar arguments before, unsuccessfully, but they say there's now good reason to reconsider them.
+Hunter Biden's team had raised similar arguments before, unsuccessfully, but they say there's now good reason to reconsider them.
+Both of Hunter Biden's cases are being overseen by judges nominated by Trump.
+Cannon, the judge who threw out Trump's case, was also nominated by the former Republican president.

-“Based on these new legal developments, Mr. Biden moves to dismiss the indictment brought against him because the Special Counsel who initiated this prosecution was appointed in violation of the Appointments Clause as well,” Biden's lawyers wrote, also citing an opinion this month by Supreme Court Justice Clarence Thomas that questioned the propriety of a special counsel appointment.
+“Based on these new legal developments, Mr. Biden moves to dismiss the indictment brought against him because the Special Counsel who initiated this prosecution was appointed in violation of the Appointments Clause as well,” Hunter Biden's lawyers wrote.
+They also cited an opinion this month by Supreme Court Justice Clarence Thomas that questioned the propriety of a special counsel appointment.

 “The Attorney General relied upon the exact same authority to appoint the Special Counsel in both the Trump and Biden matters, and both appointments are invalid for the same reason,” the lawyers added.